 For example, imagine that a user belongs to the Budget Process role, and this role does not grant any permissions to the plan file.
-If Budget Process is assigned as the step owner, the user will be the step owner for Dept 25000 if they have an individual permission set that is combined with the role as follows:
+If Budget Process is assigned as the step owner, the user will be the step owner for Dept 25000 if they have an individual permission set that is combined with the Budget Process role as follows:

-A Plan File Permi ission ? \times
+A Plan File Permi ission ? ×

 Configure the access level fo or a set of plan files.

 File Access Level: Read Only ~

-Allow Save Data Allow Unprote ct
+Allow Save Data Allow Unprote ect

-Allow Calc Method Insert Allow Sheet As ssistant
+Allow Calc Method Insert Allow Sheet A ssistant

-Allow Calc Method Change Allow File Proc essing
+Allow Calc Method Change Allow File Proc cessing

-Apply settings to: n Files 🔿 All Pla an Files
+Apply settings to:

+Filtered Plan n Files  All Pla an Files

-DEPT.Dept = 2 5000 7
+DEPT.Dept = 2 5000 1

-B .

-~
+D,

 ✓ Interacts with Process Manager nent Help

-When selected, files included ir will consider th , plan file processe n this permission s is permission. es can elevate user a set, and process role ccess to assign o plan ments
+When selected , plan file processe es can elevate user a access t o plan

+set, and process role e assign ments

+will consider th is permission.

-Role Inheritance: Combine U.
+Role Inheritance: Combine 0

-Roles: Budget Process
+Roles: Budget Process 0

-Permissions and fi determining the u lters are combined ser's effective peri d across user and ro missions. les whe n
+Permissions and fi determining the u d across user and ro missions. oles whe n

-ОК Can cel
+OK Can cel

-Because Role Inheritance is set to Combine with the role Budget Process, the user permissions and the role permissions are merged together and treated as a single permission set.
-This makes the user eligible to be a step owner for Dept 25000 using the Budget Process ownership assignment.
+Because Role Inheritance is set to Combine with the role Budget Process, the user permissions and the role permissions are merged together and treated as a single permission set for this user.
+This configuration makes the user eligible to be a step owner for Dept 25000 using the Budget Process ownership assignment.
 If instead the Role Inheritance was set to None or Independent (or if a different role was specified to combine with), then this permission set would not be considered for step ownership.
 This permission set would also not be considered for step ownership if Interacts with Process Management was disabled, even if it still combined with the Budget Process role.